 New farmers must understand they have only one goal:

 The more time, attention, and money you spend trying to productize the system you’re growing with, the less time you have to delight your customers with fresh, local food.

-The same goes with decisions about which equipment to use to accomplish this goal.
+The same goes for decisions about which equipment to use to accomplish this goal.

 Unfortunately, we’ve seen dozens of hard-working farmers invest their time, energy, and financial resources into half-baked ideas that ultimately fail, taking their money and dreams of starting a farm down at the same time.